ElianHugh/enumr/README.md

 Why use enums?
 Some examples:

 - Improve code self-documentation by explicitly defining key:value pairs
-- Reduce the occurence of code-breaking typos
+- Reduce the occurrence of code-breaking typos
 - Prevent accidental overwriting of variables

 ## Usage